 UMA builds open-source infrastructure for “priceless” financial contracts on Ethereum.
 Specifically, this is two things:

-- Priceless financial contract designs, which can be used to create synthetic tokens
+- Priceless financial contract templates, which can be used to create synthetic tokens

-- Data Verification Mechanism (DVM), a decentralized oracle service
+- Data Verification Mechanism (DVM), an optimistic oracle service

 Together, these two technologies enable the creation of fast, efficient, and secure synthetic derivatives on the Ethereum blockchain.